-Lawmakers denounce Trump's backing of Saudis, Despite Khashoggi killing - WDEF
+Lawmakers denounce Trump's backing of Saudis, despite Khashoggi killing - WDEF

 Sen. Marco Rubio, R-Fla., who has largely embraced the administration’s doctrine across the world, wrote on Twitter that “our foreign policy must be about promoting our national interests.”
 The junior senator from Florida stressed that defending human rights is vital to America’s national security because human rights violations fuel “mass migration,” foster extremism and benefit governments hostile to the U.S.

+In a statement, Sen. Lindsey Graham, R-S.C., said the U.S. can’t overlook Khashoggi’s high-profile killing and alleged dismemberment, and suggested that there was bipartisan support among lawmakers to sanction individuals involved in the assassination, including members of the royal family.

+“While Saudi Arabia is a strategic ally, the behavior of the Crown Prince – in multiple ways – has shown disrespect for the relationship and made him, in my view, beyond toxic,” Graham added.

-Constant Trump critic Sen. Jeff Flake also condemned the statement.
+Constant Trump critics Sen. Jeff Flake and Sen. Bob Corker also condemned the statement.
 The retiring senator from Arizona said “great allies” don’t lure their own citizens into a trap, and then have them killed.

+“I never thought I’d see the day a White House would moonlight as a public relations firm for the Crown Prince of Saudi Arabia,” Corker, who is also retiring, wrote on Twitter.

 In his statement, President Trump touted Saudi Arabia’s important role in America’s national security apparatus and the billions of dollars he said the U.S has received in arms transactions with the royal family.
 He said U.S. intelligence agencies are still probing Khashoggi’s murder.
 “Maybe he did and maybe he didn’t!”
 President Trump said in a statement, referring to the possibility that the Saudi Crown Prince ordered the journalist’s brutal killing.